 If you are injured in a motor accident, you may be able to access money immediately to cover your medical expenses.
-This is known as an 'early payment' of medical expenses.
-It is a legal requirement that CTP insurers make available early payments of medical expenses up to the value of $5,000.
+This is known as an 'early payment'.
+The joint Motor Accident Notification Form/Motor Accident Medical Report (MANF/MAMR) provides early, convenient access to treatment and rehabilitation payments for up to 6 months after an accident.

 11. What should I do if I have an accident while driving?